 When your plan option includes a deductible and/or an out-of-pocket maximum, these amounts will be calculated based on a calendar year or a plan year basis.
 The Schedule of Benefits for your plan option will show whether a calendar year or a plan year calculation applies to your coverage.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
-If a plan year calculation applies, it means the 12-month period of time that starts on the original effective date of your coverage under the group contract) and continues for 12 consecutive months or until your annual renewal date.
+If a plan year calculation applies, it means the 12-month period of time that starts on the original effective date of your coverage in this health plan (or if you are enrolled in this health plan as a group member, your group's coverage under the group contract) and continues for 12 consecutive months or until your annual renewal date.
 A new plan year begins each 12-month period thereafter.
 If you do not know when your plan year begins, you can ask Blue Cross and Blue Shield.
 Or, if you are enrolled in this health plan as a group member, you can ask your plan sponsor.